Graph realization problem

 The graph realization problem is a decision problem in graph theory.
 Given a finite sequence $(d_1,\dots,d_n)$ of natural numbers, the problem asks whether there is a labeled simple graph such that $(d_1,\dots,d_n)$ is the degree sequence of this graph.

+In the context of localization, the graph realization problem may also refer to finding a set of positions $(x_1,\dots,x_n)$ in some Euclidean space such that the squared distances between the positions, given by $d^2_{ij}$, match the edge weights $w_{ij}$ for all edges in an incomplete, undirected, weighted graph.

 Solutions

 The problem can be solved in polynomial time.
 One method of showing this uses the Havel–Hakimi algorithm constructing a special solution with the use of a recursive algorithm.
 Alternatively, following the characterization given by the Erdős–Gallai theorem, the problem can be solved by testing the validity of $n$ inequalities.

 Other notations

 The problem can also be stated in terms of symmetric matrices of zeros and ones.
 The connection can be seen if one realizes that each graph has an adjacency matrix where the column sums and row sums correspond to $(d_1,\ldots,d_n)$.
 The problem is then sometimes denoted by symmetric 0-1-matrices for given row sums.